MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/Update-MgBetaDeviceManagementUserExperienceAnalyticWorkFromAnywhereModelPerformance.md

 `BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsWorkFromAnywhereModelPerformance>`: The user experience analytics work from anywhere model performance.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[CloudIdentityScore <Double?>]`: The user experience work from anywhere's cloud identity score for the model.
+  - `[CloudIdentityScore <Double?>]`: The cloud identity score of the device model.
+Valid values 0 to 100.
+Value -1 means associated score is unavailable.
+Supports: $select, $OrderBy.
+Read-only.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
-  - `[CloudManagementScore <Double?>]`: The user experience work from anywhere's cloud management score for the model.
+  - `[CloudManagementScore <Double?>]`: The cloud management score of the device model.
+Valid values 0 to 100.
+Value -1 means associated score is unavailable.
+Supports: $select, $OrderBy.
+Read-only.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
-  - `[CloudProvisioningScore <Double?>]`: The user experience work from anywhere's cloud provisioning score for the model.
+  - `[CloudProvisioningScore <Double?>]`: The cloud provisioning score of the device model.
+Valid values 0 to 100.
+Value -1 means associated score is unavailable.
+Supports: $select, $OrderBy.
+Read-only.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
   - `[HealthStatus <UserExperienceAnalyticsHealthState?>]`: userExperienceAnalyticsHealthState
-  - `[Manufacturer <String>]`: The user experience work from anywhere's manufacturer name of the devices.
+  - `[Manufacturer <String>]`: The manufacturer name of the device.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[Model <String>]`: The user experience work from anywhere's model name of the devices.
+  - `[Model <String>]`: The model name of the device.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[ModelDeviceCount <Int32?>]`: The user experience work from anywhere's devices count for the model.
+  - `[ModelDeviceCount <Int32?>]`: The devices count for the model.
+Supports: $select, $OrderBy.
+Read-only.
 Valid values -2147483648 to 2147483647
-  - `[WindowsScore <Double?>]`: The user experience work from anywhere windows score for the model.
+  - `[WindowsScore <Double?>]`: The window score of the device model.
+Valid values 0 to 100.
+Value -1 means associated score is unavailable.
+Supports: $select, $OrderBy.
+Read-only.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
-  - `[WorkFromAnywhereScore <Double?>]`: The user experience work from anywhere overall score for the model.
+  - `[WorkFromAnywhereScore <Double?>]`: The work from anywhere score of the device model.
+Valid values 0 to 100.
+Value -1 means associated score is unavailable.
+Supports: $select, $OrderBy.
+Read-only.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308

 `INPUTOBJECT <IDeviceManagementIdentity>`: Identity Parameter
   - `[AdvancedThreatProtectionOnboardingDeviceSettingStateId <String>]`: The unique identifier of advancedThreatProtectionOnboardingDeviceSettingState
+  - `[AlertRecordId <String>]`: The unique identifier of alertRecord
+  - `[AlertRuleId <String>]`: The unique identifier of alertRule
   - `[AndroidForWorkAppConfigurationSchemaId <String>]`: The unique identifier of androidForWorkAppConfigurationSchema
   - `[AndroidManagedStoreAppConfigurationSchemaId <String>]`: The unique identifier of androidManagedStoreAppConfigurationSchema
   - `[AppLogCollectionRequestId <String>]`: The unique identifier of appLogCollectionRequest
   - `[AssignmentFilterEvaluationStatusDetailsId <String>]`: The unique identifier of assignmentFilterEvaluationStatusDetails
+  - `[BrowserSharedCookieId <String>]`: The unique identifier of browserSharedCookie
+  - `[BrowserSiteId <String>]`: The unique identifier of browserSite
+  - `[BrowserSiteListId <String>]`: The unique identifier of browserSiteList
   - `[DataSharingConsentId <String>]`: The unique identifier of dataSharingConsent
   - `[DetectedAppId <String>]`: The unique identifier of detectedApp
   - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The unique identifier of deviceAndAppManagementAssignmentFilter